 Governments in Thailand, including those under military juntas, have not used military courts to process civilians since October 1976.
 Therefore, this announcement is a giant leap backwards for human rights in Thailand.
-Although so far no civilian has, to public knowledge, yet been brought before a military court, that the junta has indicated that it will use military courts is sufficient grounds for action by the international human rights community.
+Although so far, no civilian has, to public knowledge, yet been brought before a military court, the junta has indicated that it will use military courts as sufficient grounds for action by the international human rights community.

 The law for the establishment of military courts is the Constitution of Military Courts Act B.E.
 2498 .
 We wish to draw to your attention the salient sections of the Act, with observations on violations under the Covenant on Civil and Political Rights relevant to your mandates.

 AUTHORITY & PROCESS: Under sections 4 and 5 of the Act, all matters pertaining to the courts are under the purview of the Minister for Defence.
 Under section 45, examination of matters in the courts is under military procedure, unless no relevant procedure exists in which case the courts may have recourse to the Criminal Procedure Code.